 Dr. Mary J. O’Connell

-I was a lecturer, then senior lecturer and deputy head of department at the School of Biotechnology, Dublin City University from 2005 until I moved to Leeds in 2015 to take up a University Academic Position as part of the “250 Great Minds” initiative of the University of Leeds.
+I was a lecturer, then senior lecturer and deputy head of department at the School of Biotechnology, Dublin City University from 2005 until 2015.
 In 2012, I spent a year as a Fulbright visiting professor at Harvard in the Department of Organismal and Evolutionary Biology and the Museum of Comparative Zoology, where I worked with Professor Scott Edwards and his group.
-Since 2016, I have served as an associate editor of the journal Genome Biology and Evolution and since 2009 I have been an associate editor of the journal BMC Evolutionary Biology.
-Since coming to Leeds, along with Dr. Niamh Forde and Dr. Julie Aspden, I have established the Leedsomics research institute.
+In September 2015 I left DCU to take up my “250 Great Minds University Academic Fellowship” at the University of Leeds.
+At the University of Leeds, along with Dr. Niamh Forde and Dr. Julie Aspden, we established the Leedsomics research institute.
+In July 2018 I was appointed as an Associate Professor in the School of Life Sciences at the University of Nottingham, where I am currently based.
+I am a council member for the international Society of Molecular Biology and Evolution, and am an associate editor for both of the societies journals (GBE and MBE) and an elected fellow of the Linnean Society.

 I am passionate about promoting evolutionary biology and in 2012, I was a co-organiser of the annual SMBE meeting in Dublin, Ireland, which was attended by 1,300 delegates.
 I have organised and taught on EMBO advanced courses in Phylogenetics and phylogenomics in Maynooth, Ireland (2004), Medellin, Colombia (2009), Erice, Sicily (2013) and Iquitos, Peru (2016).